ly6ustc/DECBP/README.md

 python DECBP.py

 ## Data
 A numpy file with 3 dimenssion, subject × voxle × feature.
-The feature should be connectivity profiles, etc. For instance, the sample files
+The feature should be connectivity profiles, etc. For instance, the sample files in Tag DECBP:
 * "eta_putamen_caudateFCPtrainhighpassleft.npy" (this is train dataset)
 * "eta_putamen_caudateFCPtesthighpassleft.npy" (this file is not necessary due to the unsupervised learning, you could copy train dataset with this name)
 ## Parameters